JuliaAnimators/Javis.jl/docs/src/contributing.md

 We follow a workflow pattern that is directly inspired by the [development workflow guide](http://docs.juliaplots.org/latest/contributing/#Development-Workflow-1) found in [`Plots.jl`](https://github.com/JuliaPlots/Plots.jl).
 The general workflow we expect contributors to adhere to is as follows:

+## 1. Create an Issue about the Problem

+If you want to add functionality or to work on a bug you found, open an issue first.
+That'll save you from doing work that we may not support for Javis.

-## 1. Fork the repo to your account
+## 2. Fork the repo to your account

-## 2. Create a branch based on what you are developing
+## 3. Create a branch based on what you are developing

 Before making a branch, make sure to check that you are even with master via the following commands: